GETTING, KEEPING AND GROWING STABLE EMPLOYMENT

 - Mobile Volunteer Tax Preparation Program that provides employees with tax assistance and financial coaching at the workplace.

 - Education/Training for employers about economic class in the workplace.
 We use the Bridges Out of Poverty curriculum and concepts.

 - A Business Collaborative Group which happens when multiple employers come together to address challenging issues that they all see in their workforce.
 Employers have tackled issues affecting employee stability including transportation, income supports, and affordable housing.
 Together, we will design, test, and share innovative practices and refine policies to improve the lives of employees.

 In 2015 the FINRA Foundation and United Way Worldwide published a comprehensive profile of Working Bridges that highlights the ways this initiative uses cross-sector strategies to engage our community in using the workplace as a platform for cultivating financial stability.

-Potential benefits that Working Bridges has seen demonstrated at worksites include improved employee retention, decreases in lost-time, and improvement in loan repayment rates.
+Potential benefits that Working Bridges has seen demonstrated at worksites include improved employee retention, decreases in lost time, and improvement in loan repayment rates.

 INCOME ADVANCE LOAN

 The Income Advance Loan was created to meet emergency financial needs of employees.
-A true social innovation, it creates a partnership between employers and local financial institutions that not only provides a responsible lending alternative to help employees meet emergency needs, but also allows them to begin saving and build credit.
+A true social innovation, it creates a partnership between employees, employers and local financial institutions that not only provides a responsible lending alternative to help employees meet emergency needs, but also allows employees to begin saving and build credit.